la10736/rstest/README.md

 }
 ```

-As you noted you should `.await` all _future_ values and this some times can be really boring.
+As you noted you should `.await` all _future_ values and this sometimes can be really boring.
 In this case you can use `#[future(awt)]` to _awaiting_ an input or annotating your function
 with `#[awt]` attributes to globally `.await` all your _future_ inputs.
 Previous code can be
 simplified like follow: